Data-Mechanics/course-2019-spr-proj/misn15/README.md

 #### Optimization

+For the optimization portion of the project, I first had to collect additional datasets.

+  _getWasteAll_: I found several datasets on oil/hazardous waste sites within Massachusetts from the Massachusetts government and I     decided to merge them all into one complete dataset.
+This dataset ultimately adds to the oil and waste datasets that I retrieved in project one.
+The three datasets used are: [Oil/Hazardous Waste](https://docs.digital.mass.gov/dataset/massgis-data-massdep-tier-classified-oil-andor-hazardous-material-sites-mgl-c-21e), [Hazardous Waste Generators](https://docs.digital.mass.gov/dataset/list-massachusetts-hazardous-waste-generators-january-23-2018), and [Oil/Waste with Activity and Use Limitations](https://docs.digital.mass.gov/dataset/massgis-data-massdep-oil-andor-hazardous-material-sites-activity-and-use-limitations-aul).

+_getOpenSpace_: I retrieved data from

+_getSchools_:

+_transformWasteAll_: This combines all of the datasets that were retrieved using the getWasteAll algorithm and makes sure that every waste site has its corresponding coordinates and census tract.
+This dataset is then stored in MongoDB and is used for the waste dataset for project 2.

+_
+I decided to use gradient descent and linear regression to determine whether there was a relationship between the datasets that I already collected.

+_linearRegression_:

 Limitations:
 Because the small area model cannot detect effects due to local interventions, users are cautioned against using these estimates for program or policy evaluations.